Hiker’s body recovered at Mount Rainier National Park

-MOUNT RAINIER NATIONAL PARK — Mount Rainier National Park officials say the body of a 69-year-old hiker was recovered after he was reported overdue by family members.
+MOUNT RAINIER NATIONAL PARK, Wash.
+(AP) — Mount Rainier National Park officials say the body of a 69-year-old hiker was recovered after he was reported overdue by family members.

 Officials say search teams recovered the man’s body Friday above Paradise.

-Park officials started searching Thursday after family members reported that the man didn’t return from a Wednesday hike to Pebble Creek in thunderstorms, sleet and hail.
+Park officials started searching Thursday after family members reported that he didn’t return from a Wednesday hike to Pebble Creek in thunderstorms, sleet and hail.

 The hike he had been on was one of several recent conditioning trips he had taken to prepare for a Mount Rainier summit climb.